altunixon/wips/lns/altina_ln/ASP-142-Post_2_of_5.md

 They were smaller than the Belgaria warships, but their cannons still pack quite a punch.<br/>
 The strategist nodded.<br/>
 "… As I expected, compared to the 《40 Allen cannon》 we brought with us, they have further range.
 The decks of the warships are quite high too."<br/>
-The escort responsible for taking notes asked:
+The escort responsible for taking notes asked:<br/>
 "Sir Regis, can we attack the fort without using torches?"<br/>
 Regis pondered about it.<br/>
 "… If the unit moved in complete darkness, it will be terrible if they collided and fell.
 It will be fine if the moon is bright, but that would give the enemy a clearer view too."<br/>